 Any size of toiletry you can buy in one of these stores can be taken on board the aircraft with you in your carry on bag.

-How to pack toiletries in checked bags
+How to pack toiletries in checked luggage

 The checked baggage liquid toiletry rules